KornaLaravel/laravel-user-monitoring/README.md

 <a name="authentication-monitoring-views"></a>
 ### Authentication Monitoring Views

-`Laravel-User-Monitoring` also has amazing views that you can use very easily, just need to go to the `/user-monitoring/authentications-monitoring` URL, and enjoy:
+`Laravel-User-Monitoring` also has amazing views that you can use very easily, need to go to the `/user-monitoring/authentications-monitoring` URL, and enjoy:

 ![Authentication Monitoring Preview](/art/authentications-monitoring/preview.png "Authentication Monitoring")

 <a name="how-to-use-in-big-projects"></a>
 ## How to use in big projects

-If you want to use `Laravel-User-Monitoring` is big projects, you have lots of ways, but I want to give some tips and ideas to help you:
+If you want to use `Laravel-User-Monitoring` for big projects, you have lots of ways, but I want to give some tips and ideas to help you:

 > If you have an idea for this section you can create [PRs](https://github.com/binafy/laravel-user-monitoring/pulls) or [issues](https://github.com/binafy/laravel-user-monitoring/issues) to help us.